pablofernandezbonnett/learning/topics/databases/README.md

 Use this folder to refresh the database topics that most often decide backend correctness and performance.
+The emphasis is not just on SQL syntax.
+It is on the places where data modeling, transactions, retries, and concurrency directly decide whether the business result is correct.

 Focus:

-- idempotency and transaction safety
+- idempotency and transaction safety, meaning the same request can be retried without creating a second business result by accident
-- database concurrency and locking
+- database concurrency and locking, meaning what protects you when two writes overlap on the same data
-- SQL judgment beyond ORM convenience
+- SQL judgment beyond ORM convenience, because production behavior still depends on query shape and indexes
-- store choice, scaling, and database-specific tradeoffs
+- store choice, scaling, and database-specific tradeoffs instead of one vague "NoSQL vs SQL" debate

 ## Recommended Order